shearnie/UrlPrettyPrint/README.md

-UrlPrettyPrint
+Url Pretty Print
 ==============

-A basic pretty printer for breaking up a one line url into parameters.
+A basic url pretty printer for breaking up a one line url into parameters.